 At Centerville Christian Fellowship, we affirm the historic Christian faith, built on the Holy Scriptures, and expressed in statements such as: The Apostle's Creed, and The Baptist Faith and Message 2000.
-A summary of our beliefs are as follows...
+Our Statement of Faith summarizes those beliefs below.

 God - We believe in one God, eternally existing in three equally divine Persons: the Father, the Son, and the Holy Spirit.
 This one true and living God is infinitely perfect both in His love and in His holiness.
 From nothing, He created all things, visible and invisible, and is therefore worthy to receive all glory and worship.
 Immortal and eternal, He perfectly and completely knows the end from the beginning, sustains and rules over all things, and brings about His eternal good purposes to choose and redeem a people for himself and restore His fallen creation, to the praise of His glorious grace.
 From eternity, God sovereignly decrees or permits all things that happen and continually upholds and governs all creatures and all events.
 Yet, God is in no way the author or approver of sin, nor does He destroy the will and responsibility of intelligent creatures.